 Co-curricular Programs and Engagement

-- Creation of a Green Living Guide
+- Creation of a Sustainable Living Guide for SU Student Residents

 - Public policy participation: SU is one of more than 300 colleges and universities from across the United States to sign the "We Are Still In" declaration demonstrating its enduring commitment for climate action and reducing carbon emissions despite President Trump’s announcement to withdraw from the Paris Agreement.